Travel blogging is not that easy.

 Search Engine Optimization (which bloggers refer to as SEO) is the most efficient way to make sure that traffic is driven to a post and to the blog.
 When I wrote my first post, I had not even heard of these words.
 I just thought that because I had written and published something, people would magically find it and read it.
 How naïve of me!

 Travel blogging and social media go pretty much hand in hand.
 Most travel bloggers have accounts across the best known social media.
-Using social media smartly means showing the world that I am out there, driving traffic to the blog and growing an audience, something which isn’t necessarily easy thanks to the constant changes in the way social media work – posts aren’t necessarily shown to all followers.
+Using social media smartly means showing the world that you are out there, driving traffic to the blog and growing an audience, something which isn’t necessarily easy thanks to the constant changes in the way social media work – posts aren’t necessarily shown to all followers.

 … and they are not necessarily nice.